 Gary the monster squats against the wall, as if trying to reduce the bulk of his body, all three meters of it.
-I try not to look at the monster.
-I know he gets unsettled when eyes are upon him.
-It’s difficult, though, as his face, neck and hands are covered in blood.
-By now I’m used to his grey complexion and the segmental crystals protruding from his skin.
-But the blood of someone else on him is unnerving.
+As if trying to hide all his rocky self and the sparkles from the crystals on his face.
+I try not to look at the monster too much.
+Too directly.
+People say the monster gets unsettled when eyes are upon him.
+But it’s difficult to ignore his obvious presence in the room.
+Especially when his mouth, neck and hands are covered in someone else’s blood.

 We will deal.